Syndicate: The US-based insurance exchange model

 These types of insurance syndicates are operated by Attorneys-in-Fact.

 Unregulated governmental and industrial insurance syndicates

-Because these arrangements are neither public nor regulated, they are hard to describe and attribute.
-But upon information and belief, there are thousands of such arrangements in existence around the world where risks are shared by affinity/governmental/industrial groups on a several liability basis.
+Typically these arrangements are neither public nor regulated and as such they are hard to describe and attribute.
+However, thousands of such arrangements in existence around the world where risks are shared by affinity/governmental/industrial groups on a several liability basis.

 Lottery syndicates

 Lottery syndicates are formed to pool tickets thus increasing the chances of winning.
 Lottery syndicates are more common in the UK and Europe in general.
 They are legal in the US, but legal problems are regularly reported.

 Crowdfunding

 Researchers argue that syndicates may reduce the potential for market failure in crowdfunding, a method that allows creators to raise funds for projects from many different investors through online platforms.
 Equity crowdfunding allows creators to issue equity to investors when they make an investment in the project.
 In equity crowdfunding, information asymmetry between the creator and investor may result in a variety of problems and, in some cases, market failure.

 A syndicate can be started by an individual, angel investor, or venture capitalist.
 An individual who wants to form a syndicate creates an investment strategy and discloses it on a crowdfunding platform.
 Other investors can choose to back the individual, who is the leader.
 The backing investors must follow the leader's investment strategy and pay them a fee.
 Syndicates do not exist on all equity crowdfunding platforms.